Migorithm/migo_fastapi/SocialMediaFeed(AUTH)/README.md

 4. The token has information about the user, username, the time that we want the token to last for, and some other general information.
 <br>

-5. JWT is not hashed or encrypted.
+5. JWT is NOT **hashed** or **encrypted**.
 They can be easily reversed if you have the secret key.
 But we don't have to worry about it because the only way you use the secret key is to verify the user.
 Plus, the only reason or the only way we would generate the key is after we complete all of the user authentication with the hashed passwords.
 <br>

 #### Using environment variable